-For the draw-through approach, disable the indoor fan and use the exhaust fan of the airflow measuring apparatus to generate the specified flow nozzles static pressure difference or velocity pressure.
+For the draw-through approach, disable the indoor fan and use the exhaust fan of the airflow measuring apparatus to generate the stated flow nozzles static pressure difference or velocity pressure.
 If the exhaust fan cannot deliver the required pressure difference because of resistance created by the unpowered blower, temporarily remove the blower."

-- F12.5 Add the following as new Section 8.2.4.7 to ANSI/ASHRAE Standard 116: "With regard to the Table 3b of ANSI/ASHRAE Standard 116 parameters, continuously record the dry-bulb temperature of the air entering both the Indoor Coil and Outdoor Coils during periods when air flows through the respective coils.
+F11.5 Add the following as new Section 8.2.4.7 to ANSI/ASHRAE Standard 116: "With regard to the Table 3b of ANSI/ASHRAE Standard 116 parameters, continuously record the dry-bulb temperature of the air entering both the Indoor Coil and Outdoor Coils during periods when air flows through the respective coils.
 Sample the water vapor content of the indoor coil inlet air at least every 2 minutes during periods when air flows through the coil.
-Record external static pressure and the air volume rate indicator (either nozzle pressure difference or velocity pressure) at least every minute during the interval that air flows through the indoor coil.
+Record ESP and the air volume rate indicator (either nozzle pressure difference or velocity pressure) at least every minute during the interval that air flows through the indoor coil.
 (These regular measurements of the airflow rate indicator are in addition to the required measurement at 15 seconds after flow initiation.)
+For units having a variable-speed indoor blower that ramps, the tolerances listed for the external resistance to airflow apply from 30 seconds after achieving full speed until ramp down begins.
 Sample the electrical voltage at least every 10 seconds beginning 30 seconds after compressor start-up.
-Continue until the compressor, the outdoor fan, and the indoor fan (if it is installed and operating) cycle off." - F12.6 Add the following as new Section 8.2.4.8 to ANSI/ASHRAE Standard 116: "For Ducted Systems, continuously record the dry-bulb temperature of the air entering (as noted in Section 8.2.4.7) and leaving the indoor coil.
+Continue until the compressor, the outdoor fan, and the indoor fan (if it is installed and operating) cycle off."

+F11.6 Add the following as new Section 8.2.4.8 to ANSI/ASHRAE Standard 116: "For Ducted Systems, continuously record the dry-bulb temperature of the air entering (as noted in Section 8.2.4.7) and leaving the indoor coil.
 Or if using a thermopile, continuously record the difference between these two temperatures during the interval that air flows through the Indoor Coil.
-For Non-ducted Systems, make the same dry-bulb temperature measurements beginning when the compressor cycles on and ending when indoor coil airflow ceases." - F12.7 Add the following as new Section 8.2.4.9 to ANSI/ASHRAE Standard 116: "Integrate each complete cycle as follows: - F12.7.1 For Blower Coil Systems tested with an indoor fan installed and operating or Coil-only Systems rated with an indoor fan time delay, integrate electrical power from indoor fan OFF to indoor fan OFF.
+For Non-ducted Systems, make the same dry-bulb temperature measurements beginning when the compressor cycles on and ending when indoor coil airflow ceases."

+F11.7 Add the following as new Section 8.2.4.9 to ANSI/ASHRAE Standard 116: "Integrate each complete cycle as follows:

+F11.7.1 For Blower Coil Systems tested with an indoor fan installed and operating or Coil-only Systems rated with an indoor fan time delay, integrate electrical power from indoor fan OFF to indoor fan OFF.

-- F12.7.2 For all other Ducted Systems and for Non-ducted Systems, integrate electrical power from compressor OFF to compressor OFF. - F12.7.3 Capacity integration of all systems is from indoor fan ON to indoor fan OFF."
+F11.7.2 For all other Ducted Systems and for Non-ducted Systems, integrate electrical power from compressor OFF to compressor OFF.

+F11.7.3 Capacity integration of all systems is from indoor fan ON to indoor fan OFF."